BedeschiL/TaxiiServer/README.md

 ##  Louis' Taxii Server implementation

- _Implementation of the taxii2.1 specification in order to well understand the whole thing and to have the simpliest implementation_
+ _Implementation of the Taxii 2.1 specification in order to understand the whole thing well and have the simplest implementation._

 ### Purpose :
-Taxii/Stix is currently becoming, if it not the already the case, the common way to share and collect CTI (Cyber Threat Intelligence) along with MISP (Malware information sharing plateform).
-So in order to understand the whole thing, I started this project, on my own time and on my profesionnal time at KOR Labs (https://korlabs.io/).
+Taxii/Stix is currently becoming, if it's not already the case, the common way to share and collect CTI (Cyber Threat Intelligence) along with MISP (Malware information sharing platform).
+So, in order to understand the whole thing, I started this project on my own time and on my professional time at KOR Labs (https://korlabs.io/).

-You'll find a well documented code, it might not be the best way to do all the thing, but the implementation is correct and it's working and feel free to add issues and ask for improvement.
-With always the "simplest as possible" mindset.
+You'll find well-documented code.
+It might not be the best way to do everything, but the implementation is correct, working, and feel free to add issues and ask for improvements.
+Always with the mindset of "simplest as possible."

-You'll find bellow a install guide and a step by step to customize my code the way you want.
+Below, you'll find an installation guide and step-by-step instructions to customize my code the way you want.

 The goal here is that you can implement your own server based on mine.
-(Check-out the references at the end might be useful too)
+(Checking out the references at the end might be useful too)

 #### Notes :
-You'll find the API's basics request bellow in the section "API Paths and CURLs' request"
+You'll find the API's basic requests below in the section "API Paths and CURLs' request."

 ### Configuration :
-Before doing one thing, you've to copy and paste the configs files.
-You'll find in the project two files, one about the API configuration and one about the Database configuration.
+Before doing anything, you have to copy and paste the config files.
+In the project, you'll find two files: one for the API configuration and one for the Database configuration.

 API Configuration, the file is api_config.yaml.
 You'll find within the file :
 - BASE_URL : "http://localhost/"